 Superior Journeys - Thoughtfully Designed Ignite a Passion!
 Invest in Experience™

-Our tours and workshops are in-the-field experiences exploring the visual richness of the planet; journeys tailored for you, the photographer with a keen desire to refine and hone skills in capturing content and developing a style – all in the beautiful and engaging environs of Cuba, Venice, Barcelona, Scotland, Santa Fe, Upper Mustang and East & Southern Africa – preferably using Leica M, SL or Fuji X digital cameras with prime lenses.
+Our tours and workshops are in-the-field experiences exploring the visual richness of the planet; journeys tailored for you, the photographer with a keen desire to refine and hone skills in capturing content, crafting a story-line, and developing a style – all in the beautiful and engaging environs of Cuba, Mongolia, Venice, Barcelona, Scotland, Santa Fe, Upper Mustang, Papua New Guinea and East & Southern Africa – preferably (but not required) using Leica M, SL or Fuji X digital cameras with prime lenses.
 (Tho it must be noted that 99% of viewers do not care what camera was used; they, like all of us, simply want to see great images!)
 The above systems are well suited to the classic image-making activity in which we engage: travel and street photography/ portraiture, documentary work, an occasional landscape and the ability to lend 'presence' to static objects like buildings and monuments.
 (Yes, other cameras and cell photography invited!)

 Our Tours are small affairs for 4 to 6 photographers and are accomplished without the frills and gussied up accouterments many tours seem to have moved toward.
 If an all-inclusive, no-expense-spared trip is what you are after, our excursions are probably not for you.
 We concentrate on authentic cultural immersion in some of the last wild, peopled places on earth – while they still exist.

 We recognize today's photographer has myriad choices when it comes to choosing and joining a tour.
 We would be pleased if you would join us on one of ours!